juristr/fabiangosebrink.github.io/_posts/2016-08-27-how-to-set-up-angular-2-and-webpack-in-visual-studio-with-asp-net-core.md

             ]
         ),
        // inject in index.html
         new HtmlWebpackPlugin({
-           template: "./angular2App/index.html",
+            template: './angularApp/index.html',
-           inject: "body"
+            inject: 'body',
-       })
+            filename: 'index.html'
+        }),
     ],
 {% endhighlight %}

 Now our folder gets cleaned.
 You can add this into dev, too.

 This is it.
-This is how you can treat Angular2 with webpack in Visual Studio with an ASPNET Core application.
+This is how you can treat Angular with webpack in Visual Studio with an ASPNET Core application.
 I hope you liked and enjoyed reading.

 HTH